 One of the most important reasons to work with a wrongful death attorney in Charleston is because it will create an opportunity for you to file a comprehensive claim.
 If you do not know what your losses are, it can cost you.
 Let us help you calculate all potential losses.

-The financial strain and mental distress brought on by losing a loved one largely impacts the amount of money that you can recover.
+The financial strain and mental distress brought on by losing a loved one can largely impact the amount of money that you can recover.
 Let Shelly Leeke Law Firm talk to you about your case during a free consultation.
-In a wrongful death case, compensation may be sought for the following damages:
+There are several kinds of compensation that exist in South Carolina wrongful death claims, including the following damages:

 Lost Salary